 Sign up for our newsletter and stay in the know.

 Not only do dogs eat poop, but some considered to be coprophagic typically eat it fresh.
-Through two extensive web-based surveys, the study found that 16% of the dogs sampled were observed eating fresh stool at least six times (this is the group determined to be coprophagic).
+Through two extensive web-based surveys, the study found that 16% of the dogs sampled were observed eating fresh stool at least six times (this is the group determined to be coprophagic compared to another 7% of dogs which had eaten poop 1-5 times).
 Of this group, 76% were even more frequent poop nibblers, sampling it more than 10 times.
-The researchers found few similarities among this group: not age or their regular diet or the age at which they were weaned; plus, they were all reported to have been easily housetrained.
+The study found no correlation of coprophagy (poop eating) with age, sex, age of separation from the mother, whether animals were neutered or spayed, type of food eaten, ease of housetraining, or any specific types of behavior such as barking, aggression, destructiveness, anxiety-related behavior or compulsive behaviors.

 The dogs did have some things in common, however.
 They were described as “greedy” eaters (the range of eating styles included “finicky, greedy and normal”), lived in multi-dog households, and would also eat dirt and cat stools.
 Many were terriers or hounds.